LearnOnDemandSystems/docs/lod/lods-central-authentication.md

 ## Forgot password

-If your forget your Learn on Demand Systems account password, you can reset it by clicking the _Forgot your password?_ link and providing your email address.
+If you forget your Learn on Demand Systems account password, you can reset it by clicking the _Forgot your password?_ link and providing your email address.
 This must be the same email address that is on your Learn on Demand Systems account.

 1. Click the _Forgot your password?_ link on the sign in page.